Updated: Jan 28

 The Main Drive Assembly (MDA) is not required to be removed to gain access to

-Three or four layers of electrical tape can be applied in order to act as a noise dampener.
+Three or four layers of electrical tape can be applied in order to act as a replacement noise dampener.
 It is also recommended as to eliminate the magnetic charge that could build up when the solenoid arm strikes the base.

 The solenoid is not always the issue.
 If the sponge is intact, and it does not stick, the Fuser Drive Assembly may very well be the issue.
 The part number for the Fuser Drive Assembly solenoid is RK2-0950.